-3.5 The risk evaluation was reduced from Critical to High in Q1 22/23 and remains as high through Q2 22/23 and Q3 22/23.
-Whilst the rate of infection and case numbers was decreasing in Q2 and early Q3; data shows that towards the end of Q3 and into early Q4 that infection rates of COVID-19 and other respiratory and flu-related illnesses are increasing.
-This has not impacted on the risk evaluation yet however services continue to see the impact through absences, which impacts on service delivery.
-The Council continues to monitor and risk assess as appropriate.
+3.5 The risk evaluation was reduced from Critical to High in Q1 22/23 and remained as high through Q2 22/23 and Q3 22/23.
+With the recovery from the pandemic, the likelihood has been re-evaluated and considered low.
+However, the Council continues to monitor and risk assess as appropriate.